c-20/sendrecv/README.md

 recv program will create a page that renders colour (ANSI) text of the stored data from send organised into folders (jia) and days (ri).

+Both send and recv should run in /cgi-bin/ or equivalent.

 Requires HTTPS in many browsers unless coordinates are externally sourced

 Next step: externally sourced coordinates + mouse hijack